 Photo: Kayla Rocca/The Last Schmaltz: A Very Serious Cookbook

-Chef Anthony Rose, known as the “king of comfort food” has partnered with food writer Chris Johns to create The Last Schmaltz: A Very Serious Cookbook, in which storytelling and cooking come together in delicious harmony.
+Last year, Chef Anthony Rose, known as the “king of comfort food” partnered with food writer Chris Johns to create The Last Schmaltz: A Very Serious Cookbook, in which storytelling and cooking come together in delicious harmony.

-Here, just in time for the holidays we asked Johns to leak one of his favourites from the book, Lemon Dill Gravlax.
+Here, just in time for the holidays we asked Johns for one of his favourite recipes, Lemon Dill Gravlax.
 (And don’t worry, it’s not as hard as you think!)

 The Backstory (from Johns)